Comfy-Org/ComfyUI_frontend/README.md

 - Invoke AI canvas.
 - Better node search.
 Sherlock https://github.com/Nuked88/ComfyUI-N-Sidebar.
 - Keybinding settings management.
 Register keybindings API for custom nodes.
-- New extensions API for adding UI related features.
+- New extensions API for adding UI-related features.

 ## Development

-Note1: You need to patch comfyanonymous/ComfyUI#3779 for the dev server to work.

-Note2: The dev server will NOT load any extension from the ComfyUI server.
+Note: The dev server will NOT load any extension from the ComfyUI server.
 Only core extensions will be loaded.

 - Run `npm install` to install the necessary packages